BACK

 Purchasing Renter’s Insurance

 A key part of moving into a rental is renters’ insurance.
 Renters’ insurance is a form of property insurance that covers losses to personal property and protects the insured from liability claims.
-That said, injuries due to structural problems are your landlord’s responsibility.
+That said, injuries due to structural problems with the entire property are your landlord’s responsibility.
 Renters’ insurance protects anything from a studio apartment to an entire house or mobile home.

 Most renters’ insurance has three basic coverage elements: personal possessions, liability, and additional living expenses.